 Dracaena is a large collection of striking, strappy leafed plants..
-The varieties range in colour and size, suiting tabletops and floor standing pots alike.
-Their foliage can be variegated or solid in colour.
+The varieties range in color and size, suiting tabletops and floor standing pots alike.
+Their foliage can be variegated or solid in color.
 They thrive on bright, indirect light but cultivars such as Dracaena Gold Star tolerate low artificial lighting well.

 Dracaena is a large genus, all varieties have beautiful, striking foliage.

 also known as Neanthe Bella Palm, Good-luck Palm or Victorian Parlour Palm